 The management structure of the University is described in the Chapter 2.
 The administrative organization responsible for faculty governance and academic issues will be the Faculty Assembly (the “Assembly”).
 The Assembly will have an executive body, the Faculty Council (the “Council”).
 The Assembly and Council are described in sections 3.4.1 and 3.4.2, respectively.
 The administrative home of the members of the faculty will be the Dean for Faculty Affairs.

-The Provost will lead the Research Support Division; administer common resources, shared equipment, grants and research computing; promote good conduct in research and ensure that the research program conforms to the highest ethical standards; lead appropriate subcommittees of the Research Support Sections as well as represent OIST as needed in the areas of safety and other research-related domains; liaise with the Deans of Faculty Affairs and of the Graduate School.
+The Provost will administer research resources, promote good conduct in research and ensure that the research program conforms to the highest ethical standards; lead appropriate subcommittees of the Core Facilities as well as represent OIST in research-related domains; liaise with the Deans of Faculty Affairs, of Research and of the Graduate School.